In brief, the process of setting up a website involves the following stages (click on the links for more details):

 Free Windows-compatible solutions include the Faststone Photo Editor.
 This is a very useful little programme for editing photos one by one.
 If you need to resize a batch of photos, changing them all to the same dimensions and saving them to the same folder, use the Faststone Batch Photo Resizer.

-If a photo is intented to fill the full width of the screen (e.g. a wide background image), it should be 2,000 pixels wide.
+If a photo is intented to fill the full width of the screen (e.g. a wide background image or an image for a full-width slide show), it should be 3,000 pixels wide.

 Save the resized image with a new file name.
 Use only lowercase letters and leave NO GAPS in the filename.
 Use a name that describes what the image depicts (e.g. doublebedroom.jpg, not image0003.jpg).
 Save it in the JPEG format, using a lowercase extension (.jpg).